-- Learning about your team – who are the key players, what is are their backgrounds, what is their role in the project, what is their role at the company
+- Learning about your team – who are the key players, what are their backgrounds, what are their roles in the project, and their roles at the company?

 - Discovering your business challenges – what challenges are you trying to solve with a custom solution?
 How are you addressing these challenges currently?
 If there is an existing code base, we’d like to see a demo of your current solution.

 - Exploring your vision – does your team already have a solution in mind?
 If so, what does it look like?
 What options have you already eliminated from consideration?

 - Learning about how will the success of your solution be measured – what is the business objective?

 - Discovering your budget and timeline – it’s essential that we have an idea of time and financial requirements to plan the best path to solving your challenges.

 - Finding out why us – why did you contact QAT Global, and why do you think we might be a good fit for your project?
 Is there something on our website or online presence that caught your attention?

 During the call, we’ll help you understand if custom software is the best option for solving your challenges and meeting your goals.
 In some cases, the solutions companies need can be matched with existing solutions and do not call for the types of skills that the QAT Global team offers.
 If this is the case, our team will help you to understand your options.
 However, if custom software is your best option, we’ll help you understand your technical needs and how QAT Global’s capabilities and experience support them.

 If we feel we can help you and are a good fit for one another, the next step is to move forward to develop a high-level proposal for your project.